Charlie Sheen puts Babe Ruth ring, Red Sox sale document up for auction

 The items were purchased in the early '90s, and Sheen said he displayed them in a bar area in his house that he named after the slugger.

-Sheen said he doesn't remember what he paid for the Ruth items, which were sold to him by Josh Evans of Lelands, who is now selling them for Sheen.
+Sheen said he doesn't remember what he paid for the Ruth items -- they were sold to him by Josh Evans of Lelands, who is now selling them for Sheen -- but he said he will certainly come away with a profit.

 Sheen kept most of his memorabilia, including the two Ruth items, in pristine condition, framing them in meticulous fashion in what he says was better than what he saw at the Baseball Hall of Fame.